Is it better to dance barefoot or in heels?

 That solution is Foot Undeez made by Capezio.
 Dancers have long used this dance sandal to protect the feet against blisters, sores, and other wear and tear of being a dancer.

-This shoe fits Pole fitness dancing as well.
+This shoe fits Pole dancing for exercise as well.
 They will give you the feel of bare feet while protecting your feet during turns, foot drags, pirouettes, and the like.

 They also come in different colors and prints as well!